 What is the difference between PovertyFIRE and just being poor?

 The difference is structural choice.
 Someone who is poor because their wages are low and their housing precarious has limited optionality and is exposed to wage cuts, eviction, and benefit changes.
 Someone on PovertyFIRE has chosen the low spend, owns or controls their housing, has a portfolio cushioning them, and could in principle spend more if they decided to.
 The lifestyle can look identical from the outside.
-The structural position is not the same.
+The structural position is not.
 The FreedomFIRE article goes deeper into why the structural difference matters more than the cash-flow snapshot.

 What should I do instead?

-For most readers, Coast FIRE, Lean FIRE, or Barista FIRE produces a more robust life than PovertyFIRE.
+For most readers, Coast FIRE, Lean FIRE, or Barista FIRE produces a sturdier life than PovertyFIRE.
 The extra capital required is modest, the slack it buys is large, and the exposure to single-shock risk falls dramatically.
 Run your own numbers in the FI Number calculator and the Life Plan calculator to see what target gets you out a few years later but with a meaningfully sturdier budget for the decades that follow.

 Further Reading